 Allison Trimarco is the founder of Creative Capacity, LLC (formerly Consulting for Nonprofits), which works with nonprofit organizations of all types to increase their management capacity.
 Her practice focuses on strategic planning, fundraising, and board development projects.
 In all of her engagements, Allison aims to help clients develop new ideas, strategies, and skills that enhance the organization’s ability to carry out its mission.

 Allison has conducted management seminars on fundraising, strategic planning, board development, and volunteer management for national organizations (the National Park Service), as well as regional leaders (the Geraldine R. Dodge Foundation, Greater Philadelphia Chamber of Commerce, United Way of Greater Philadelphia and Southern New Jersey), and local organizations (schools, libraries, and community-based nonprofits).
-She is an affiliated trainer with The Nonprofit Center at La Salle University’s School of Business, and an adjunct professor in La Salle’s graduate program in Nonprofit Leadership, teaching fund development.
-She is also an adjunct professor in Drexel University’s graduate program in arts administration, teaching audience development.
+She is an affiliated trainer with The Nonprofit Center at La Salle University’s School of Business, and an adjunct professor in Drexel University’s graduate program in arts administration, teaching marketing and community engagement.
 Allison earned her Master’s degree in Arts Management with highest distinction at Carnegie Mellon University, and her Bachelor’s degree in Theatre cum laude at Smith College.
 Her Master’s thesis explored organizational development strategies in small, volunteer-led arts organizations.

 Contact Allison at firstname.lastname@example.org or 609.298.3478.